 - The complexity of any problems found along the way

 - The proactivity of the estate agents, solicitors, mortgage lenders, surveyors & home movers involved

 I hope this graphic helps you visualise the process more easily…

 Top Tip: Don’t commit to anything you can’t undo until you exchange contracts because buyers can (and do) pull out at the last minute (see Anneke’s story below).

 Hi.
 My buyer has pulled out today when we were due to exchange tomorrow and complete in 2 weeks time.

-If we loose our sale then we will loose the house we are buying.
+If we lose our sale then we will lose the house we are buying.

 We have already changed childcare places, work etc and will have to pay solicitor fees etc.

 We need to try to complete within the next 3 weeks.
 Would like to move on 11th August but could stretch to 19th August if needed.

 Buying & selling at the same time (step-by-step)